 The paper published in the Journal of Adolescent Health in collaboration with the non-profit Centre for Innovative Public Health Research reveals some brutal sexual health misconceptions by girls aged 14 to 18 living across the United States.
 In interviews with 160 teens who self-identified as queer, researchers highlighted major gaps in high school sex education.

 “I’ve never thought of the transfer of STDs between girls.
-I’ve never been taught about STDs between females on females,” one 15-year-old girl told researchers.
+I’ve never been taught about STDs between females,” one 15-year-old girl told researchers.

 “No one I know has any idea about how to have safe lesbian sex,” responded another 18-year-old.
 “I looked to the internet when I first started having sex and I didn’t see anything about using protection if you’re a lesbian.”